MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 To enable service-to-service authentication, you'll have to complete two tasks:

-- Register an application in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+1. Register an application in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 This application is used to authenticate API calls against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-- Register the Azure AD application in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+2. Register the Azure AD application in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

 The tasks are described in the sections that follow.

-## Create an Azure Application for authentication to Business Central
+## Task 1: Register an application in Azure AD for authentication to Business Central

 Complete these steps to register an application in Azure AD for service-to-service authentication.